yoep/docker-archimate/README.md

 # Archimate Docker Image

 Archimate Docker image for building reports in CI pipelines that run in the cloud such as Bitbucket Pipelines.
+This image contains the Collaboration plugin for importing version controlled managed models.

+## Enabled plugins

+- coArchi – Model Collaboration for Archi

 ## Example